vishalg0wda/s2-sdk-typescript/README.md

 <!-- Start Error Handling [errors] -->
 ## Error Handling

 Some methods specify known errors which can be thrown.
 All the known errors are enumerated in the `models/errors/errors.ts` module.
 The known errors for a method are documented under the *Errors* tables in SDK docs.
-For example, the `listBasins` method may throw the following errors:
+For example, the `listAccessTokens` method may throw the following errors:

 | Error Type            | Status Code   | Content Type     |
 | --------------------- | ------------- | ---------------- |